cryptogus/Side-channel-analysis/ECDSA_SPA/README.md

 479M    CTF-8-ECDSA-SPA-trace.bin
 ```

-## Parsing the Point of the Trace of ECDSA
+## Parsing the Point of the Trace of ECDSA & plotting graph
 ```
 $ cd ECDSA_SPA